nixworks/public/news/2007/03/5/README.md

 ##### Ungdomshuset
 ### [ Ungdomshuset in Copenhagen, Denmark, is demolished to prevent it from being re-occupied. ](/news/2007/03/5/ungdomshuset-in-copenhagen-denmark-is-demolished-to-prevent-it-from-being-re-occupied.md)
-_Context: Copenhagen, Ungdomshuset, demolition, Denmark_
+_Context: demolition, Denmark, Ungdomshuset, Copenhagen_

 ##### Politics of Vanuatu
 ### [ The government of Vanuatu declares a state of emergency in Port Vila following ethnic clashes. ](/news/2007/03/5/the-government-of-vanuatu-declares-a-state-of-emergency-in-port-vila-following-ethnic-clashes.md)
-_Context: Port Vila, Politics of Vanuatu, state of emergency, Vanuatu_
+_Context: Vanuatu, state of emergency, Politics of Vanuatu, Port Vila_

 ##### 2007 National People's Congress
 ### [ The 2007 National People's Congress opens at the Great Hall of the People in Beijing, China.
 In his report to the nation, Premier Wen Jiabao focuses on environmental concerns, narrowing the wealth gap, controlling housing prices, and "resolute opposition" to Taiwan independence. ](/news/2007/03/5/the-2007-national-people-s-congress-opens-at-the-great-hall-of-the-people-in-beijing-china-in-his-report-to-the-nation-premier-wen-jiaba.md)